kirisky/timingsystem/README.md

     - [ ] Documents

 #### Extra Tasks
-- [×] The order of the displaying of the data need to change, when athlete B go over athelete A in the finishi corridor.
+- [ ] The order of the displaying of the data need to change, when athlete B go over athelete A in the finishi corridor.

-- [×] The Web-Client should stop to communicate with server, when the window of the browser is in the backgorund.
+- [ ] The Web-Client should stop to communicate with server, when the window of the browser is in the backgorund.

-- [×] The Web-Client should resume connection with the server and communite with it, when the window of the browser is in the foreground.
+- [ ] The Web-Client should resume connection with the server and communite with it, when the window of the browser is in the foreground.

-- [√] Proving a loading animation to solve the problem that the data will display incorrect for a while when the browser window become actived from deactivated.
+- [x] Proving a loading animation to solve the problem that the data will display incorrect for a while when the browser window become actived from deactivated.

 #### Bonus Tasks

-- [×] Docker Compose File
+- [ ] Docker Compose File

 ## Choice of the libraries